andydlindsay/lectures/w08d01/README.md

 ### Components
 * Components are the building blocks of a web page
 * A component can be as small as a single DOM element
-* Components are represent in React as functions that return JSX
+* Components are represented in React as functions that return JSX

 ### Props
 * Props is data that is passed into the component from the parent